 What is the fastest way to reduce traffic noise?

-Hanging soundproof curtains and sealing window gaps with weatherstripping offer quick, cost-effective results.
+Hanging soundproof curtains and sealing window gaps with weatherstripping are quick and cost-effective solutions that can provide noticeable improvement.

 Can shared wall noise be reduced without renovation?

-Yes, using acoustic panels or moving furniture like bookshelves against the wall can help reduce noise without major work.
+Yes, strategies like using acoustic panels, strategically placing bookshelves or other furniture against the shared wall, and sealing gaps with acoustic caulk can help reduce noise without major renovations.

 Are double-glazed windows effective against noise?